April 17, 2019

 For instance, if a patient is going to a plastic surgeon, the chances they might be interested in cosmetic dentistry are higher than say just patients who take part in routine preventive care.
 It might behoove you to geofence an area around plastic surgeons, so that way, when a patient crosses into that territory, you can hit them with information on cosmetic dentistry, which might be of interest to them.

 Think about other businesses that offer services that can work alongside your dental practice.
 Just think, if you put a border around a sleep center, you might be able to attract patients with ads about sleep apnea.
 Or, if you know a patient who’s visited an oral surgeon, it might be good to target those patients with an ad about missing tooth replacement.

 Target Specific People/Dental Patients

 Geofencing also allows you to target specific people/patients via first-party data.
 You can get very granular in your focus, targeting certain neighborhoods.
 You can work with your dental marketing firm to use your dental database to drill down patients to the household.
 So, say you have a patient who hasn’t been in for their treatment in several months.
-From there, you can have an ad that runs over their streaming service, such as Netflix or Hulu.
+You can run a targeted ad campaign to the smartphones, computers, and smart TVs in these patients’ households specifically!
 Hitting patients at this level allows you to run ads as serving a reminder to patients about you, your practice and your services.

 You can also work with other companies to employ means to target patients.
-For instance, if you connect with movers and get the addresses of 1,000 people who’ve moved into the area, you can drill down your marketing to make sure you hit them with information about your practice.
+For instance, if you currently receive a new movers list for direct mail campaigns, you can utilize that same list in your geofencing campaign to reach those individuals digitally with information about your practice.